 Multiple Subwoofers: Optimize Them With Multi-Sub Optimizer Software

-- Plotting your data in a variety of ways
+- Plot the predicted performance in a variety of ways

 Multi-Sub Optimizer Main Window